nsmith7989/star-killer/README.md

 # Usage

+1.)
+Validate that you have run `npm install` at least once inside your project that contains your package.json.
+2.)
+Validate that you have a `devDependencies` and `dependencies` inside your package.json.
+3.)
+Validate that each of those two things have at least one key and value.
-In any project where you want to kill stars, navigate in the command line to the directory that contains your package.json and run `star-killer`.
+4.)
+Lastly, in any project where you want to kill star dependencies, navigate in the command line to the directory that contains your package.json and run `star-killer`.
 That's it.
 You're done.